Here are a few of our favourites.......

 Three Bars Ranch is a world class horse riding training facility complete with marked riding trails and indoor/outdoor riding arenas.
 With plenty of horses to choose from, you'll be paired with your own for the entire period of your stay and be grouped with riders of similar experience.
 A diverse activities programme includes river rafting, mountain biking, fly-fishing, hiking and tennis.
 An indoor and outdoor pool, hot tub, petting zoo, campfire area, horseshoe pit, volleyball court and trap shooting range are also available.
 Lodging is in rustic, but modern, hand-built log cabins.
 One to three bedrooms are available all with snuggly beds, full bathrooms, seating area and front porch.

 Season is 21 May to 7 October with 3-night packages starting on a Sunday or Wednesday and 6-night packages commencing on a Sunday.
 Rates include accommodation, all meals, daily horseback riding, use of ranch facilities, day and evening activities and use of fly-fishing equipment.

 One of National Geographic's "Unique Lodges of the World", this small, family-owned working ranch provides an oasis of solitude for adventurous travellers.
-Their award wining horse programme features a well-loved and responsive herd.
+Their award-wining horse programme features a well-loved and responsive herd.
 You'll be matched with a horse which will be yours for the duration of your time at the ranch.
-The assortment of daily wilderness activities are geared to your experience and fitness level.
+The assortment of daily wilderness activities is geared to your experience and fitness level.
 After dinner each evening, you'll sit with your guide to discuss your bespoke plan for the following day taking into account the weather, wildlife sights and your appetite for adventure.